JustinPrivitera/Simple-Proofs/README.md

 The idea is to use trees (s-expressions) to do simple proofs.

-Currently, it uses four axioms about natural numbers and there are 6 example proofs underneath the code demonstrating functionality.
-Four of the proofs are trivial and two are nontrivial.
+Currently, it uses 4 axioms about natural numbers and there are 6 example proofs underneath the code demonstrating functionality.
+4 of the proofs are trivial and 2 are nontrivial.

 Included is an example file demonstrating the output of running the program.